WStrellis/azure-204/RequiredSkills.md

 ### Data Storage
 - make web app which allows users to upload files to blob storage and anyone can download them.

+### Resource Management
+- Configure policies on a resource group
+- Configure RBAC on a resource group